Depending on your project, you may need to skip some of the Kendo UI utilities and install only what your application requires.

 - Check out the PDF and Excel export support

-- Explore the widget script dependencies
+- Explore the helper script dependencies